 Length: Length can be defined as how long an object is from one end to the other.

 We can measure length using:

-- Non-standard units
+- Non-standard units of length

-- Standard units
+- Standard units of length

 Here we will learn about non-standard units.